neicnordic/sda-download/biohackathon/paper.md

 (GDI) [@GDI] project is enabling secondary use of genomic and phenotypic clinical data across Europe.
 Both projects are focused on creating federated and secure infrastructure for researchers to archive and share data with the research community, to support further research.
+In the nordics we collaborate on a sofware suite under the NeIC umbrella called the Sensitive Data Archive [@ref] to support these efforts.

+(work it in Nordic e-Infrastructure Collaboration(NeIC) [@NEIC].)

 This project was focused on the data access part of the infrastructure.
 The